FadiZahar/Kiraka-Speed-Reading-Platform/README.md

 Kiraka.ai provides an analytics page to help users track their reading (average WPM) and comprehension performance (Quiz Score).
 Displayed through informative graphs, these analytics allow users to reflect on their progress and stay motivated, ideal for those looking to systematically enhance their reading skills.

 ## Contact Us
-For more information or if you have any questions, please contact us at: srp.doc.ic.ac.uk@gmail.com
+For more information or if you have any questions, please contact us at: srp.doc.ic.ac.uk@gmail.com or reach out to the [authors](#authors) directly.

 ## Terms and Conditions
-For more information about our terms and conditions, please visit the following page: https://srp.doc.ic.ac.uk/terms
+For detailed information about our terms and conditions, please refer to the file located at `app/(dashboard)/(routes)/terms/page.tsx`.

 ## Authors